docker/extensions-sdk/docs/dev/api/backend.md

     Methods below using `window.ddClient.backend` are deprecated and will be removed in a future version.
 Please use the ones specified above.

-The `window.ddClient.backend` object can be used to communicate with the backend defined in the [vm section](../../extensions/METADATA.md#vm-section) in the extensions metadata.
+The `window.ddClient.backend` object can be used to communicate with the backend defined in the [vm section](../../extensions/METADATA.md#vm-section) of the extension metadata.
 The client is already connected to the backend.

 Example usages: